bswaby/Touchpoint/README.md

 </details>

 ### 🖥️ [TechStatus](https://github.com/bswaby/Touchpoint/blob/main/Python%20Scripts/TechStatus/TechStatus)
-A quick way to get fail prints, today's print stats, login failures, and more
+This is a quick way to get failed prints, today's print stats, login failures, and more.
+If I get a question about whether we are having an issue with something like printing, I will pull this up to see what printed and what might be stuck in the queue.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation: This is a paste-and-go Python script with no configuration needed.